SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 If a tenant is suspended, the tenant’s data remains in the database and can be made available later by clicking **Activate**.

->**Important:** Suspended tenants for all Cumulocity IoT Public Cloud instances will be automatically deleted after 30 days.
+>**Important:** Suspended tenants for all Cumulocity IoT public cloud instances will be automatically deleted after 60 days.
 >
 > **Info:** If data broker connectors are configured for a tenant, suspending this tenant results in suspending all its data broker connectors as well.